tae898/explicit-memory/README.md

 ## Prerequisites

 1. A unix or unix-like x86 machine
 1. python 3.7 or higher.
-Running in a virtual environment (e.g., conda, virtualenv, etc.)
-1. is highly recommended so that you don't mess up with the system python.
+2. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
-1. `pip install torch==1.10.1+cu113 torchvision==0.11.2+cu113 torchaudio==0.10.1+cu113 -f  https://download.pytorch.org/whl/cu113/torch_stable.html`
-1. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 ## Data collection